How to differentiate your onboarding and training processes

 The differences between onboarding and training

-The distinctions between onboarding and training have become especially pronounced in light of the recent labor shortages and staffing challenges—especially for frontline workers.
+The distinctions between onboarding and training have become especially pronounced in light of the recent labour shortages and staffing challenges—especially for frontline workers.
 In many cases, new employees must be brought up to speed the same day they’re hired.
-As such, the onboarding must be streamlined to emphasize only the essentials.
+As such, the onboarding must be streamlined to emphasise only the essentials.
 Then, as they get comfortable in the role, they can expand their knowledge with continued training.

 The basics of new employee onboarding

 The onboarding process can be divided into four phases: